The Environment Agency and Met Office have advised that Hull is listed as a flood registered city.

-We are working with the emergency services and other responding organisations to do all we can to prevent flooding from happening, or to reduce the impact if it does.
+We work with the emergency services and other responding organisations to do all we can to prevent flooding from happening in the future, or to reduce the impact if it does.

-Current flood warnings are available to view within other links on the right hand side.
-You can also visit the Environment Agency website or the Flood Alerts Facebook page for the latest flood warnings -
+Current flood warnings are available to view within other links.
+You can also visit the Environment Agency website or the Flood Alerts Facebook page for the latest flood warnings in your area -

 If you are at risk of flooding, it is important that you make your own plans.

 What to do if there’s a flood on the way

 - listen to your local radio and TV weather forecasts for advice from the emergency services

 - roll up carpets and rugs and move them out of harm’s way

 - empty furniture drawers and cupboards.
 Place the contents and any furniture you can move upstairs

 - any furniture you can’t move could be raised on bricks and pulled away from the wall